A Typical Summer Week For An Injury-Free Club Fast Bowler

 After work he pops into the gym for 45 minutes to do some upper body training.
 After foam rolling and mobility work, he does bench pressing, rows and some chin ups.

-He finishes with a couple of sets of single leg exercises and some core training.
+He finishes with a couple of sets of and some core training.

 Wednesday is club training night so he participates in all the drills and bowls a few overs working on some technical stuff before finishing with practicing his yorkers.